sitapix/liquid-fox/README.md

 # Liquid Fox

-A transparent Firefox theme for macOS with vibrancy blur, rounded panels, and a subtle gradient tint.
+A transparent Firefox theme for macOS with vibrancy blur, rounded panels, nicer tab groups and a subtle gradient tint.
 Supports both vertical and horizontal tab layouts.

 <!-- Add a screenshot: place it in the repo and update the path -->
 ![Liquid Fox screenshot](screenshot.png)